tromey/emacs-ffi/README.md

 * Array types.
 Since these can't be arguments or results we can just handle something like `(:array TYPE NUM)` in `define-ffi-struct`.

-* Union types.
-I think we'll need a hack to make this work nicely with FFI.
-In particular we'll need a new `ffi_type` that is `FFI_TYPE_STRUCT` but where we hack the size and alignment to match the largest size and offset of the elements.
-Not sure this will even work.

 * Add a `:c-string` type; for arguments this would be `const char *` and for results it would automatically wrap as a new C string.
 One issue is for results you may want to automatically free the returned